 Greeting math friends and welcome to another wonderful week of MathSux!
 In today’s post we are going to break down how to construct a 45 degree angle with a compass.
-We will take this step by step starting with a simple straight edge, then we will create a 90 degree angle, and finally we will bisect that 90 degree angle to get two 45 degree angles.
+We will take this step by step starting with a simple straight edge, then we will create a 90 degree angle, and finally we will use an angle bisector to bisect that 90 degree angle to get two 45 degree angles.
 If you have any questions please don’t hesitate to check out the video and step-by-step GIF below.
 Thanks so much for stopping by and happy calculating! 🙂

 How to Construct a 45 Degree Angle with a Compass: